GlenORCL/devapex/README.md

 Later use :

 1. stop_env.sh - stop all running servers
-2. start_env.s - starts all servers
+2. start_env.sh - starts all servers
 3. setup_env_new.sh - destroys all data and recreates the servers